pcarrier/crashloopbackon/README.md

 # crashloopbackon: delete CrashLoopBackoff pods

-Small Go program to announce CrashLoopBackoff pods to Slack then delete them.
+Small Go program to announce CrashLoopBackoff pods labeled with `crashloopbackon` = `true` to Slack then delete them.

 This lets them be recreated promptly, rather than delay a possible recovery.